Theaninova/Numlin/README.md

 #### Vector Operations List

+*Warning: all of these functions assume both vectors are compatible, aka same-sized*

 | Type \ Operator  |  Scalar | Vector | Matrix |
 | --------- | ------------ | ------- | ----- |
 | `+` |  Add to each element  | Element-wise add |  |